ilgan/R_Projects/HW10/README.md

 The initial idea was to collect the movie info from a multiple soutces and join them together into one large data base, but I neded the API and stil wating for the owners of the web services to approve my request.
 I wrote the function at teh bottom of the .md file.
 These functions are active and worked at testing stage.
 Personally this is one of the most important lessons, as the scraping data is a powerful tool to have.
 In conjunction with the NOSQL databases (jsons) it really helped me before.

 ### API Keys
 Please use them wisely.
 Do not copy.
-I decided to provide them for the test purposes to save your time.
+I decided to provide them upon request (just send me an email) for the test purposes to save your time.

 The keys that are provided in the code, will be deleted at the end of the month from the code.